vzaratearvizu/Reinforcement-Learning-AI-Fighter/README.md

 To use this project, you must purchase your own copy of the game.
 Once purchased, you can use a game backup device to turn it into a rom, then you can replace the text "rompath" with the file path once on your computer.
-Pirating games are strongly discouraged and you must buy the game for proper use and complying with the law.